-AgChoice has 180 dedicated team members who serve agriculture and our rural communities every day.
-The heart of our business is our people and the impact that they have on you, our customerowners.
+AgChoice has more than 170 dedicated employees who support agriculture and our rural communities every day.
+The commitment and work ethic of our employees shone brightly in 2020, and our results reflect their dedication.
 People do business with people, not companies.
-The connections you have with our employees across the Association are the foundation of our relationship, and we are extremely proud of AgChoice staff members' efforts to fulfill our Shared Purpose.
+The connections you have with us are the foundation of our relationship, and we are extremely proud of AgChoice employees' efforts to fulfill our Shared Purpose.